 215 – Parking area for Hagen Trail #31.

 218 – Lengthy Canyon trailhead on the east and FR 587 on the west.

 220 – Strayhorse Campground a few sites very small with lean-to shelters and picnic tables and Toilets.
 Several hiking trails converge here.
 From this point, US 191 begins climbing steeply along the scalloped edge of a large mesa.

 225 – Blue Vista is definitely worth a stop.
 At 9210 feet in elevation, there are dizzying views to the south, west and east, as well as restrooms and picnic tables on the edge of the ridge.
 Several trails converge nearby.
 Large burn areas from the Wallow Fire of 2011 are more visible here, but the forest is still lovely.

 226 – A side road on the east side descends to KP Cienega Campground, a lovely and lightly-used camping area with four sites on the edge of a dry lakebed.
+Forest Trail 70 provides access from the campground to the Blue Range Primitive Area.
+This area was heavily damaged by the Wallow Fire, started by careless campers, which scorched more than 500,000 acres in 2011.
+But the burn areas are slowly coming back to life, and the aspen and lush grasses are taking root.
 On the west side is FR 25, an excellent gravel road that must be one of the major routes in this part of the state, heading west all the way to the Black River and beyond.

 Hannagan Meadow Lodge

 231 – Hannagan Meadow Lodge, Hannagan Meadow Campground and trailheads for Steeple Creek and Foot Creek.